mtfurlan/CE-Makerverse-Protoboard-For-Raspberry-Pi/README.md

 Based on the one by CE, modified to include an eeprom from [Adafruit](https://github.com/adafruit/Adafruit-Perma-Proto-HAT-PCB) as example

+Not finished, I got distracted and then stoppped needing this

 ## See also
 * [RPI HAT spec](https://github.com/raspberrypi/utils/tree/master/eeptools)